 ..about Dad, young and married, on the homestead (640 acres, Idaho) trying to convert desert into farmland.
 An insurance salesman walked out to meet him in the field.
 Dad declined.
 The next day a grease fire destroyed the kitchen.
-Too tired and dismayed to tackle the restoration he loaded the family up and went on a mini-vacation (fishing).
+Weeks later, too tired and dismayed to tackle the restoration he loaded the family up and went on a mini-vacation (fishing).
 When he returned a few days later he found his Father and Father in Law had finished the job.
 A gift.
 A relief.

 Today I saw a Mother reading to her daughter

 like this morning, when the wild geese came squawking,

 flapping their rusty hinges, and something about their trek

 across the sky made me think about my life, the places

 of brokenness, the places of sorrow, the places where grief

 has strung me out to dry.
 And then the geese come calling,

 the leader falling back when tired, another taking her place.

 Hope is borne on wings.
 Look at the trees.
 They turn to gold